Knuxfan24/Earwax-Prompt-Importer/README.md

 # Earwax Prompt Importer
 Very sloppy cmd app that converts plain text into a prompt file or a list of audio for the game Earwax in The Jackbox Party Pack 2.
-To use, simply build the project (all the code for this was written with a preview build of Visual Studio 2022) then drag a text file onto the resulting executable.
+To use, simply build the project (all the code for this was written with a preview build of Visual Studio 2022) or download the release then drag a text file onto the resulting executable.

 ### Prompts